sonatype-nexus-community/contribute.sonatype.com/content/en/docs/project-lifecycle/activation.md

 Maintainers MUST have previously contributed to another Sonatype Open Source Project.
 This ensures they are familiar with our Community workflows and have signed our CLA.

-Assigning the initial maintainer for a project requires unanimous approval of the [Community Admins](../community_roles/admin.md).
+Assigning the initial maintainers for a project requires unanimous approval of the [Community Admins](../community_roles/admin.md).

 {{< alert title="Bring your friends" >}}
 Adding additional maintainers may be added at this stage OR a later date with unanimous approval from the existing maintainers and support from at least one Community Admin.